Road trips to discover Andalusia and Morocco

 Continue your adventure in Imlil, about 60 km from Marrakech, a picturesque Amazigh village leaning on the edge of the Atlas Mountains.
 Imlil is the perfect start for an authentic experience of rural Morocco life and a favourite with hikers.
 Book a guided tour that contributes to the local economy and follow the trail of pink streams and rocks that takes you to the Imlil Waterfall.

-Start your climb to Mount Toubkal from Imlil or the village of Aroumd.
+Start your climb to Mount Toubkal from Imlil or the village around.
 Toubkal is the highest peak in all of North Africa.
 The extraordinary view from above offers a mixture of diverse landscapes of Morocco: urban, desert and mountainous valley.
 This ascending adventure is ideal for sportsmen and climbing enthusiasts.
-It is recommended to start climbing at night to reach the summit at dawn.
+It is recommended to start climbing in the middle of the night to reach the summit at dawn to see the sunrise.
 The ascent can take three to five hours, so go slowly and steadily, and calculate the time for the descent back to the village.

 The valley of the Dades Gorges takes you into oriental dreams.
 Its sensory allure is felt with the dizzying scents of rose bushes grown for rosewater, popular in Moroccan pastries.
 Once known as the Valley of a Thousand Kasbahs, it now cultivates fig, almond and date trees in an enchanting panorama of southern Morocco's beauty.
 The Dades river waters the valley and makes the land fertile.

-HalalBooking offers the perfect choice for all budgets in Agadir.
+HalalBooking offers the perfect choice of halal-friendly properties for all budgets in Agadir.